 Galloway Pace Groups

-DONNA is proud to offer Official Galloway Pacers powered by Momentum Transportation USA for the Marathon and Half Marathon events.
+DONNA is proud to offer Official Galloway Pacers for the Marathon and Half Marathon events.
 Program Directors and Pace Group Leaders from around the country are coming here to pace our runners to Boston Qualifying times, personal bests, or just an official finish.
 How do you join a pace group?
 Just look for our Galloway Pacers before the race, stick with them throughout the run, and remember to move to the right of the road during walk breaks.
 All pacers will be easily identifiable before and during the race and will be using Jeff Galloway’s run/walk/run method for the entire 26.2 or 13.1 miles.
 For more information on this method, please visit jeffgalloway.com.

 Pace Groups (Subject to Change)